kuma35/thinking-forth-jp/sphinx/chapter2.rst

 To simplify, take advantage of what’s available.

-, a Forth programmer in Long Island, New York, comments:
+Michael LaManna, a Forth programmer in Long Island, New York, comments:

 I always try to design the application on the most powerful processor I can get my hands on.
 If I have a choice between doing development on a